Silver Bowl Preview, Tips, Runners & Trends

 • 2022: Winner in 2 (9,6) [10 Runners]

-The course which has produced the most winners of the Silver Bowl is Newmarket (Rowley); there have been a total of 4 winners of this race who ran at Newmarket (Rowley) last time out.
+The courses that have produced the most winners of the Silver Bowl are Ascot and Newmarket (Rowley); there have been a total of 3 winners from each of those courses.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 232 runners, whilst the Female runners have produced 1 winner from a total of 21 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 232 runners, while female runners have produced 1 winner from a total of 19 runners.

 Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Silver Bowl; that stallion is Kodiac, who has failed to produce a winner from 6 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Beatboxer in 2019, winning for John Gosden at odds of 20/1 under the guidance of Robert Havlin.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 8 winning favourites in the race.
-Ahead of the 2026 Silver Bowl, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Whilst we wait for the 2027 Silver Bowl, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Silver Bowl

-Many trainers will target races to use as prep races before coming to the Silver Bowl, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Silver Bowl.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race